josem-nex/cameltoe-brides-smartcontracts/docs/collection.md

 - nextTokenId: The ID of the next NFT to be minted.
 - pricePublicMint: The current price to mint an NFT during the public mint.
 Given in wei.
 1 ether = 10^18 wei.
 - priceIncrement: The percentage increment of the public minting price after each mint.
 Given in percentage.
 Example: 10 for a 10% increment on each mint, 0 for a fixed price, and 100 for doubling the price.
 - publicMintOpen: Indicates whether the public mint is active.
+Starts as false.
 - countMinted: A mapping that tracks how many NFTs each address has minted.
 - maxMintPerAddress: The maximum number of NFTs an address can mint.
 - currentBaseURI: The base URI to construct the token URI.